kludda/TPMS/README.md

   * You can add any tag, like `description`, anywhere, as long as they don't confilict with existing tags, and they will be saved in the text file.

 * **mesh:**
   * **size:** Required.
 Size of geometry.
+    If size is an int or a float; the tool will generate a cube.
-The tool will generate a cube with equal length sides.
+    If size is an array; the tool will generate a rectangular cuboid with sides of length [x, y, z].
     >Note: `size` is the size of the gyroid surface or solid.
 Any "caps" or "lids" are outside `size`.
 Origin of gyroid surface or solid is however always at (0, 0, 0) in output file.

   * **resolution:** Required.
-The resolution of the entire size.
+The resolution of the largest size.
 If too coarse the mesh will not generate properly.
 If too fine the mesh will be unnecessarily large and difficult to post process.
     >Tip: Mesh resolution starting point for gyroid: `periodicity × 20`.
 If e.g. thickening with small thickness; resolutions needs to be higher.
+If there are artefacts in the geometry; try increasing the resolution.

   * **thicken:** Optional.
 Thickness in size units.
 Offset the surface (`thicken / 2`) to each side.